bentoml/BentoML/docs/source/bentocloud/how-tos/create-deployments.rst

    Ensure that the environment variables you set are relevant to and compatible with your BentoML Service.
 Use them wisely to manage sensitive data, configuration settings, and other critical information.

 If you have multiple Services, you can set environment variables at different levels.
 For example, setting global environment variables means they will be applied to all Services, while a single Service can have environment variables only specific to itself, which take precedence over global ones.
-See Distributed Services to learn more.
+See :doc:`/guides/distributed-services` to learn more.

 Deploy with a configuration file
 --------------------------------